Page highlights

 The Australian Institute of Health and Welfare (AIHW) uses ‘First Nations people’ to refer to Aboriginal and/or Torres Strait Islander people in this report.

-For more information on respiratory conditions in First Nations people, see the Aboriginal and Torres Strait Islander Health Performance Framework Measure 1.04 (AIHW 2023a).
+For more information about First Nations people with respiratory conditions, see Aboriginal and Torres Strait Islander Health Performance Framework Measure 1.04 (AIHW 2023a).

 This figure shows that the prevalence of asthma is higher in First Nations people compared with non-Indigenous Australians.